 But, in my defense, here’s what would typically happen.
 We would talk, the patient and I, and I would explain that I had had cancer, too, that I had sat in that chair, when I was 40, and had 4 kids at home, that I remembered well how difficult those early days were for me, and might be for her, too.

 And as we talked, I might ask, for example, about her children.
-And her eyes would meet mine in an expression of complete can-you-even-believe-this-is-happening as she listed for me their ages, how little they are.
+And her eyes would meet mine in an expression of complete can-you-even-believe-this-is-happening as she listed for me their ages, how little they were.
 And I would say something like, “You know, my youngest was four when I was diagnosed.
 So I know.”
 And then she would begin to cry.
 And sometimes, sitting in and with our shared experience, we would just cry a little bit together.

 This is the power of connection through story, and nowhere is this more essential, more powerful than in survivorship.
 Storytelling is our oldest art form and our most primitive tradition.
 It is our most effective tool to engage, remember and express emotion, to create connection, evoke empathy, and fully express an experience that transcends the facts and figures.
 In his book The Wounded Storyteller, Arthur Frank describes serious illness as “a loss of the destination and map” which guided the patient’s well self.
 Survivors of illness must then “learn to think differently” and they do so “by hearing themselves tell their stories, absorbing others’ reactions, and experiencing their stories being shared”.